the-road-to-learn-react/the-road-to-learn-react/manuscript/foreword.md

 # Education for Children

-The book is open source and should enable everyone to learn React.
-However, not everyone is privileged to use open source resources, because not everyone is educated in the English language in the first place.
-Even though the book is pay what you want, I want to use it to support projects that teach children English in the developing world.
+The book should enable everyone to learn React.
+However, not everyone is privileged to use those resources, because not everyone is educated in the English language in the first place.
+Thus I want to use the project to support projects that teach children English in the developing world.

 * 11. April to 18.
 April, 2017, [Giving Back, By Learning React](https://www.robinwieruch.de/giving-back-by-learning-react/)